 Well-being will be at the heart of the home

-Moving into 2021 my thought is that interiors now more than ever need to have well-being at the heart of them.
+Moving into 2022 my thought is that interior design now more than ever need to have well-being at the heart of them.
 We would hope to see designs that promote a positive atmosphere with uplifting influences.
 We love home accessories that bring joy and gone are the days where animal decor is seen as tacky.
 A fabulous Monkey Table Lamp brings a welcome injection of fun combined with lashings of cool!
 We look forward to seeing layering of textures and materials to create a welcoming and cocooning feel that is both decadent and ultimately inspirational.

 Gemma Medden, Luxology